matosjoaops/TVVS-PROJ/assignment04/report/report.md

 ![](https://i.imgur.com/ei8lnNw.png)

-The idle state is the application initial dashboard, where it's possible to see the projects, categories and list of tasks, as well as create new ones.
+The idle state is the application's initial dashboard, where it's possible to see the projects, categories and list of tasks, as well as create new ones.
 It's possible to create a new task by clicking on the new task text field, where it's possible to choose its title.
 It's also possible to choose a priority, by clicking on the priority field.
 When clicking the "+" button or hitting the "Enter" key, the task is created and it's possible to see it on the application dashboard.
 In this state machine there are 3 states, 10 transitions and 4 events.

 ### Transition Tree